LOUNGE /

 Since the birth of Shibuya PARCO in 1973, Shibuya has been a birthplace and a point of renewal for various Japanese cultures, including fashion, art, and music.
 The phenomenon of sensibilities born from a place influencing urban development transformed Shibuya into a truly unique locale.

 The name "NONLECTURE" is derived from the 20th-century American poet E.E.
 Cummings' lecture series, "i: six nonlectures."
-It was named in homage to Cummings' stance of rejecting conventional lectures to speak of his own way of life.
-The name signifies a space not for teaching, but for encountering words and works serendipitously and receiving them in one's own way.
+It was named in homage to Cummings' stance of rejecting conventional lectures to speak about his own way of life.
+The name embodies the concept of a space not for teaching, but for encountering words and works serendipitously and receiving them in one's own way.

 The representative is book director Tsuyoshi Mochida, a professional who has been involved in the world of art books for a quarter of a century.
-The store features approximately 1,500 imported books, with shelves focusing on international art and vintage books, complemented by six distinct content areas.
+The store features approximately 1,500 foreign books, organized into shelves of international art and vintage books, alongside a space composed of six distinct content areas.

-The first is the bookshelf, showcasing imported books selected with a unique perspective.
+The first is the bookshelf, showcasing foreign books selected with a unique perspective.
 The second is an exhibition area introducing the philosophy and background of the sponsoring outdoor wear brand, Goldwin.
 The third, a CAFE BAR, offers coffee, natural wines, and craft beers curated by "kokiliko," led by food stylist Makiko Yoneda.
-The fourth area presents and sells art, photography, vintage posters, and ephemera.
-The fifth hosts talks by writers and artists, book launch events, and signing sessions.
-The sixth area is planned for the release of original and limited-edition products through collaborations with artists and brands.
+The fourth area presents and sells art, photography, vintage posters, and ephemera, with items available for purchase.
+The fifth is dedicated to hosting talks, book launch events, and signing sessions with authors and artists.
+The sixth area will feature original and limited-edition products developed in collaboration with artists and brands.

 Goldwin, with its purpose to "inspire challenges and expand the possibilities of people and nature," views clothing as a device for integrating humans and nature.
-This resonates with NONLECTURE's approach of fostering reciprocal thought through books and art, leading to their sponsorship.
-The permanent exhibition area showcases the company's relationship with nature and the background of its product creation.
+They found resonance with NONLECTURE's approach of fostering dialogue through books and art, leading to their sponsorship.
+The permanent exhibition area showcases the company's relationship with nature and the background of its manufacturing processes.

-NONLECTURE books/arts aims to be a space where meaning is updated over time, rather than a venue for consumption or fleeting trends.
-The exhibitions and bookshelves change with each visit, and the roles of writer, reader, and audience are not fixed.
-It strives to become a place rooted in the everyday fabric of Shibuya, where new relationships and experiences emerge with every visit.
+NONLECTURE books/arts aims to be a space where meaning evolves with the accumulation of time, rather than a venue for consumption or fleeting trends.
+The exhibitions and bookshelf contents change with each visit, and the roles of author, reader, and viewer are not fixed.
+It strives to become a place rooted in the everyday fabric of Shibuya, where new relationships and experiences are forged with every visit.

 Mochida commented as follows:

-Inside, you'll find approximately 1,500 imported books selected from my quarter-century of experience with art books, alongside vintage posters and original items.
-It's a space where you can seamlessly enjoy art exhibitions, music, and talks, perhaps with a glass of natural wine, craft beer, or coffee in hand.
+"The store features approximately 1,500 foreign books, selected based on my quarter-century of experience with art books, alongside vintage posters and original items.
+It's a space where you can seamlessly enjoy art exhibitions, music, and talks while holding a glass of natural wine, craft beer, or coffee."

 In this space where three distinct entities—NONLECTURE, Shibuya PARCO, and Goldwin—intersect, how will people and objects, and people and people, encounter and interact?
 New culture may emerge from the accumulation of these interactions.